-How I much do Y OU agree with the following statements?
-S q1f My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me.
-S q1g I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum.
-S q1i In general, my teachers treat students from different cultures or backgrounds equally.
-S q1j I feel that my teachers respect my culture/background.
-S q1i In general, my teachers make their lessons relevant to my everyday life experiences.
-S q1k I am presented with positive images of people from a variety of races, ethnicities, cultures, and backgrounds.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know Please e mark the e extent to which you disagree or agree with each of the following.
-I am able to Τ q2a receive support around how to incorporate students' cultural and linguistic backgrounds in my practice. Τ q2b use my students' prior knowledge to make my lessons relevant to their everyday life. Τ q2c modify instructional activities and materials to meet the developmental needs and learning interests of all my students. Τ q2d ensure instruction represents multiple perspectives, cultures, and backgrounds. Τ q2e design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). Τ q2f apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. Τ q2g develop appropriate Individualized Education Programs for my students with disabilities. Т q2h distinguish linguistic/cultural differences from learning difficulties.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know innovation and conective responsibility How How many teachers at this school Т q1a help maintain discipline in the entire school, not just their classroom? Т q1b are actively trying to improve their teaching? Τ q1c take responsibility for improving the school? Τ q1d are eager to try new ideas? Τ q1e feel responsible that all students learn?
+- S q4 My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me. - S q6 At this school, we have conversations about race and racism with adults. - S q5 I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum. - S q7 In general, my teachers treat students from different cultures or backgrounds equally. - S q8 I feel that my teachers respect my culture/background. - S q9 In general, my teachers make their lessons relevant to my everyday life experiences. - S q10 I am presented with positive images of people from a variety of races, ethnicities, cultures, and backgrounds. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know

+Please mark the extent to which you disagree or agree with each of the following.
+I am able to...

+- T q5 receive support around how to incorporate students' cultural and linguistic backgrounds in my practice. - T q6 use my students' prior knowledge to make my lessons relevant to their everyday life. - T q7 modify instructional activities and materials to meet the developmental needs and learning interests of all my students. - T q8 ensure instruction represents multiple perspectives, cultures, and backgrounds. - T q11 design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). - T q12 apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. - T q13 develop appropriate Individualized Education Programs for my students with disabilities. - T q15 distinguish linguistic/cultural differences from learning difficulties. - T q9 affirm racial and cultural identities in my classroom practice. - T q10 empower students as agents of social change in my classroom practice. - T q14 monitor progress on Individualized Education Program goals for my students with disabilities.